 30. Elevation Place

-Elevation place is a big sports centre with an aquatics centre, climbing wall, and fitness gym.
-The Aquatics centre has a lazy river, water slide, play area, lap pool, leisure pool, steam room, and a hot tub.
-Itβs an all-around perfect place after outdoor activities.
+Elevation Place is a big sports centre with an aquatics centre, climbing wall, and fitness gym.
+The Aquatics Centre has a lazy river, water slide, play area, lap pool, leisure pool, steam room, and a hot tub.
+Itβs an all-around perfect place for outdoor activities.
 Parents will appreciate the childminding service as well.

 Check out their schedule for all activities.